satvikblog/notes/src/site/notes/Cyber Cert.md

 |------------------------------------|--------------------------|-----------------|---------------------------------------|
 | Certified Information Systems Security Professional (CISSP) | (ISC)² | ₹70,000 | 5 years of professional experience in IT security |
 | Certified Information Security Manager (CISM) | ISACA      | ₹60,000         | 5 years of experience in information security |

-These tables summarize various entry-level and advanced-level certifications for Red Team, Blue Team, Cloud & DevSecOps, and non-technical cybersecurity roles, along with their providers, prices in INR, and experience requirements.